 Hourly vs. Flat Rate

 That you pay for a lawyer’s time is a misnomer.
-You are paying for your estate planning lawyer’s expertise, experience, and value they will confer upon you and your family through the services he or she provides.
+You are paying for your Branson estate planning lawyer’s expertise, experience, and value they will confer upon you and your family through the services he or she provides.
 Typically, we are able to flat rate our fees for services provided to you and your family.
-Flat-rate fees means you know exactly what the cost will be before you decide to move forward with the plan, and you are free to call, email, or come by the office during the process without the worry of getting a surprise bill.
+Flat-rate fees mean you know exactly what the cost will be before you decide to move forward with the plan, and you are free to call, email, or come by the office during the process without the worry of getting a surprise bill.